Coffee and Sweet Bread: El Salvadoran Mariana Flores Finds Pleasure in Everyday Ritual

 Speaking Spanish is an important way she stays connected to her home culture.
 Eating traditional foods is another way.
 Flores is lucky to live with her mother who regularly makes traditional tamales; pupusas, a type of cornmeal flatbread; and quesadilla, a type of sweet pound cake.
 Flores also shops at local bakeries and markets such as Los Nenes Bakery and Tienda Hispana La Catrachita, which carry specialties from her country.

-When asks what she misses most about her country, Flores says, “I miss my people, my food, the festivals, the beach.”
+When asked what she misses most about her country, Flores says, “I miss my people, my food, the festivals, the beach.”

 Flores stays in touch with friends in El Salvador through FaceTime.
 “This time of year there are festivals every night of the week in different towns,” she says.
 “I FaceTime with friends so I can see the festivals.”